sahil0922/movie-arena/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) This is a movie search react app where you can search and enjoy your favourite moives This is only front-End project

 ## Available Scripts